Goals of the 360-Degree Feedback Process

 A 360-degree feedback process was held in the plant operations in the mid-1980s at General Motors.
 Looking back, it was a fairly open process although it was aimed at management development only.
 Staff members provided anonymous feedback about their manager's management skills and style to an organization development consultant.

 The results of the 360-degree feedback were compiled by the consultant and given to their manager.
 Then, the managers shared the results of their 360-degree feedback with their staff.
 They then met with their teams in a facilitated group meeting to design action plans to move both the manager's managerial style and their office performance forward.

 The process was comfortable and effective, especially because it was led by professional facilitators.

 Concern About the Impact

 In working with organizations, one of the biggest fears people have about 360-degree feedback is that a group of anonymous people will determine their raises, promotions, and standing.
 If this is the process, of course, results are untrustworthy.

 People want to provide feedback, but for the most part, coworkers do not want responsibility for bad things happening to their colleagues.

-I am a strong proponent of introducing 360-degree feedback as a developmental tool for individuals.
-I am not a proponent of the feedback having an impact on compensation.
+Many managers are strong proponents of introducing 360-degree feedback as a developmental tool for individuals.
+Most who use and participate in 360 degree feedback are not proponents of the feedback having an impact on the compensation that employees receive.